amyjko/bookish/examples/tutorial/chapters/introduction.md

 ---

-And you'll have a new section.
+You'll get a horizontal rule.

-If you use "quotes" in a sentence, it will replace them with "smart" quotes.
+If you use plain "quotes" in a sentence, it will replace them with 'smart' quotes.
+Quotes that follow a space get a left curly quote; quotes that come before a space get a right curly quote.
+And single quotes that appear anywhere other than after a space get a right curly single quote for apostrophes.
+Isn't that cool?

 You can also cite things <ref1,ref2> or just cite one thing <ref1>.